Oakland: Diverse, Delightful and Delicious

 Oakland: an eclectic mix of business and healthcare professionals, educators and college students.
 When you spend a day here, you’ll be mingling with a diverse crowd of people.

 There’s hardly a Pitt student who doesn’t have wistful memories of ordering a shot pitcher at Hemingway’s Cafe (3911 Forbes Ave., hemingwayspgh.com).
-Leave “The O” and head two doors down to try one for yourself, or stick to one of the bar’s more than 40 draft beers.
+Try one for yourself, or stick to one of the bar’s more than 40 draft beers.

 Cathedral of Learning